mmvih/BioinformaticsNLP/README.md

 > cd ..

+The step1.sh script creates two new directories (abxmlwords and abxmlsentences).
+It tokenizes all the XML papers into words and sentences.
+The tokenized words are placed in one output and the tokenized sentences are placed in another, which are then moved into the corresponding directory.

-Compile the scripts and run them with the commands:
+Compile the script and run it with the commands:

 > chmod u+x step1.sh